Upper division of left superior lobar bronchus

 Definition

 The left upper lobe bronchus is very short.
-It rapidly divides into two main branches : the “upper division of left superior lobar bronchus” (upper lobe bronchus proper) and the “lingular bronchus”.
-Then, the lingular bronchus divides into two segmental bronchi : the superior lingular segmental bronchus of left lung (B4) and the superior lingular segmental bronchus of left lung (B5).
+It rapidly divides into two main branches : the “upper division of left superior lobar bronchus” (upper lobe bronchus proper) which further branches into the apicoposterior segmental bronchus (B1+2) and the anterior segmental bronchus (B3). and the “lingular bronchus” that divides into two segmental bronchi : the superior lingular segmental bronchus of left lung (B4) and the superior lingular segmental bronchus of left lung (B5).

 References